|1.||How can I contact a Computer Science advisor?|

 Course Override form for co-op students

 to go from full-time (3 or more courses) to part-time (1 or 2 courses) and from part-time to "no time" (0 courses).

 |18.||Can I take courses while I'm on a co-op term?|

-- All co-op students can take a Distance Ed course.
+- All co-op students can take a course from UWaterloo's Centre of Extended Learning.
 Sign up for it using Quest.

 - If your job is local, you may be able to get permission from your supervisor to take an on-campus